How to Write an SEO Optimised Blog Post

 Conclusion

-Long gone are the days when black hat SEO tactics can get you at the top of the search result page on Google.
+Just a reminder: long gone are the days when black hat SEO tactics can get you at the top of the search result page on Google.
 With the recent algorithm updates on Google, quality content is king.

-However, an SEO-friendly blog is even better so that you can deliver a helpful article to human readers and also optimise your blog posts so they can be found on the search engine.
+However, an SEO-friendly blog is even better because you can deliver a helpful article to human readers and also optimise your blog posts so they can be found on the search engine.
 You must implement the blog SEO tips above to increase website traffic and get more readers to discover your blog!